enhancedrock/squishy/README.md

 > [!CAUTION]
 > This token is how programs access your bot. **Keep it safe, and do not share it with ANYONE**, or else they can log in as the bot and **do whatever they want to your server.**
 8. Download the latest source code zip from the [releases](https://github.com/enhancedrock/squishy/releases), and extract it somewhere, renaming the folder to `squishy`
-9. Duplicate `config.json.template`, changing the duplicates name to `config.json`
+9. Duplicate `config-template.yml`, changing the duplicates name to `config.yml`
-10. In your new `config.json`, set `bot-token` to the toke we got in step 7, and `server-id` to the server you plan on using Squishy in.
+10. In your new `config.yml`, set `bot-token` to the toke we got in step 7, and `server-id` to the server you plan on using Squishy in.`
-11. Now, configure any settings you'd like (See the Config section of the README), enable any modules, and configure them (See their individual READMEs)
-12. Open a terminal in the the `squishy` folder and run `python3 -m venv .`
+> [!NOTE]
+> Squishy needs Python 3.10.

 ## Running Squishy

 That's it!
-CD into her directory, activate the virtual enviornment and run `python3 .` to start her.

-## Config

-- `bot-token` The token for your bot
-- `server-id` The ID of your server that you plan to add Squishy to
-- `update-checker` Whether or not Squishy shoudl check for updates on start
-- `auto-updater` Whether or not Squishy should update on start
-- `status-interval` How often Squishy should rotate through her statuses (in seconds)
-- `statuses` The enabled statuses for Squishy to rotate through
-- - `member-count` "Watching {members} members"
-- - `role-count` "Watching {roles} roles"
-- - `channel-count` "Watching {channels} channels"
-- - `github` "Watching github.com/enhancedrock/squishy" (would appreciate it if you left this on :3)
-- - `custom-enabled` If your custom status should be included in the rotation
-- - `custom-type` If your custom status should use 1 for playing, 2 for watching, 3 for listening, and 4 for a standard status
-- - `custom` Your custom status
-- `online` Whether Squishy should be: 1 for Online, 2 for Idle, 3 for Do not Disturb, 4 for Invisible
-- `modules` What modules you'd like enabled
-- - `quotes` See quotes README
-- - `economy` See economy README
-- - `stars` See stars README
-- - `moderation` See moderation README
-- - `levelling` See levelling README
-- - `fun` See fun README
-- - `welcomer` See welcomer README
-- - `autoroles` See autoroles README
-- - `reactroles` See reactroles README
-- - `messagebuilder` See messagebuilder README
-- - `customs` Your custom modules - See customs README
+You can CD into her parent directory and run `python3 squishy` or CD into her directory and run `python3 .` Your next step would be to get some addons from the web UI (go to localhost:6942, the default password is `squishable`), go to Market, and get some addons!
+(As of the time of writing, the default addons are dummy addons and don't do anything) You can also do this with commands, see s.help for more.
+Or - look into making some.
+Look at the template addon in the `assets` folder.

 ## License